CRM · Sacramento

 Exactly what you get

 You get a CRM that models how Sacramento firms actually sell to the state.
 The account is the agency, not a person.
 The opportunity is a long-cycle RFP pursuit with stages that match government procurement.
 Renewals and rebids are first-class objects with alerts, so a $4M contract never lapses by surprise.
 Set-aside eligibility is tracked per deal.
-When you win, the award flows into your ERP software and accounting software automatically, and your business intelligence dashboards show pipeline by agency and program.
+When you win, the award flows into your ERP software and accounting software automatically, and your business intelligence (BI) dashboards show pipeline by agency and program.
 It connects naturally to internal tools development for proposal workflows.

 How to choose a developer in Sacramento